IX. FACULTY RESEARCH

 3. Administration of Research at Rice

-The vice provost for research has oversight of all the university's sponsored research activities and policies, and has established the following offices to help guide and expedite research: 301 Policy for the Submission and Administration of Sponsored Projects, negotiates and administers sub-contracts and non-industry sponsored agreements in collaboration with the Office of General Counsel, accepts federal awards on behalf of the university, accepts foundation and not-for-profit awards in collaboration with the Office of Corporate and Foundations Relations (OCFR), ensures awards meet federal and university compliance requirements, is the liaison for faculty and federal agencies for requests for information, records, awards and proposals in the university database, and is the official reporting unit of nonfinancial information for grants and contract proposals and awards.
-Additionally, SPARC manages the Conflict of Interest program, advises on questions related to export controls, research involving recombinant or synthetic DNA and facilitates human subject or animal research in conjunction with the appropriate oversight committees.
+The Office of Sponsored Projects (OSP) serves as the official representative to external funding agencies and reviews all funding proposals prior to submission, as described in 301 Policy for the Submission and Administration of Sponsored Projects.
+In addition, OSP negotiates and administers sub-contracts and non-industry sponsored agreements in collaboration with the Office of General Counsel, accepts federal awards on behalf of the university, accepts foundation and not-for-profit awards in collaboration with the Office of Corporate and Foundations Relations (OCFR), is the liaison for faculty and federal agencies for requests for information, records, awards and proposals in the university database, and is the official reporting unit of nonfinancial information for grants and contract proposals and awards.
+The Office of Research Development Services assists the research community in identifying funding opportunities, developing persuasive proposal strategies, and managing large-scale collaborative proposals.

 Additionally, Research and Cost Accounting (RCA), under the vice president for finance, assists faculty with the financial management of all sponsored project awards ensuring compliance with sponsor and university requirements.
 Research and Cost Accounting sets up fund accounts for the expenditure of sponsored awards, prepares invoices for the sub-contracts, prepares financial reports as required by the sponsor, oversees the university's official unit for effort reporting, serves as the official contact and coordinator for external auditing groups, reviews expenditures and monitors compliance, and closes out awards and funds.
 Further, the Office of Information Security is available to assist faculty with information security and other data protection requirements.